 How to Get to Glacier and Banff National Park

-Glacier National Park is only 30 minutes drive from Glacier Park International Airport in Montana and about two hours and 20 minutes from Missoula International Airport.
 Glacier National Park is in Montana, and part of it crosses the border into British Columbia in Canada.
 Besides, US Highway 2 leads to the park from either western or eastern entrance.
 It can also be accessed from Highway 17 or 89.

 Banff National Park lies about 80 miles to the west of Calgary.
 Different national and international carriers serve Calgary international airport.
 Rental cars are available at the airport as well as Trans-Canada1.
 Similarly, bus service and shuttle service by tour operators ply the airport and Banff.

-What You Can Do and See
+What You Can Do and See Once You Get There

 Glacier National Park covers 41,440 square kilometers (16,000 square miles) with numerous jagged and rocky mountains suitable for camping, hiking, and backpacking.
 It has 13 campgrounds, more than 1,000 campsites, and more than 700 miles of trails.
 Two Medicine Lake is an ideal place to pitch a tent when hiking.